johnrigler/resume/README.md

 ##1 INTRODUCTION

 This makes updating your resume/CV a joy if you happen to be a PHP hacker.
 I load the page in LibreOffice and then save it as a Word document before sending it off.
-No need to trapse into the workd of Windows.
+No need to trapse into the world of Windows.

 ## 2 LICENSING